praloysinha/Capstone/README.md

 are **important features to predict** drop outs **and work on them to prevent.

 The **Decision tree** is easy to comprehend and action on the feature values, has good accuracy of 75% and has low inference time.
-Hence this is recommended.
+Hence this is recommended as a standalone model.

-Rerun the model evaluation every 6 months to understand any potential changes to the parameters
+**Ensemble Techniques**

+After the standalone models were run, the ensemble techniqus were used and a Grid Search also performed on them.

+1. The techniques were Adaboost, Gradient boosted trees, Random Forest, Random firest with OOB, XG Boost, Extra Trees Classifier, Voting and Stacking Classifier

+2. The best model was the Random Forest one at 84.4% test accuracy

+3. After the Grid Search, the best model was Gradient boosted trees with 85.7% test accuracy

+4. Hence the **Gradient Boosted trees is the final recommended model** to predict the dropouts.
+The feature importance is also generated and the top ones are:

+Curriculum credits

+Tuition fees

+Admission Grade

+Course

+Previous Qualification

+F**inal Recommendation**

+Consider the Gradient Boosted Trees model with {'max_depth': 10, 'max_features': 8, 'n_estimators': 200} parameters for predicting dropouts